frovedis/frovedis/doc/manual/python/ml/agglomerative_clustering.md

     [1 1 0 0 0]

-When native python data is provided, it is converted to frovedis-like inputs and sent to frovedis server which consumes some data transfer time.
-Pre-constructed frovedlis-like inputs can be used to speed up the training time, specially when same data would be used for multiple executions.
+Like in fit(), frovedis-like input can be used to speed-up the trainng at server side.

 For example,